Value at Risk – VaR Methods

 There are three primary methods used for calculating Value at Risk (VaR).

-- Identification of positions for Value at Risk
+- Identification of portfolio positions for calculation of Value at Risk

 - Identification of risk factors affecting valuation of positions.